The following questions are from an interview in 2014:

-Q7: What are some of your hobbies/interest outside of work?
+Q7: What are some of your hobbies/interests outside of work?

 Q8: Are there any other final comments you would like to make?

-In 2021, we reached out to Mr. Smartt to answer more questions:
+In 2021, we reached out to Mr. Guine to answer more questions:

 Q9: Why did you decide to get the SEP certification?